Kamran Akmal

-Thank God that in February 2023, he announced his retirement from all forms of cricket due to his new commitments in cricket administration and coaching.
+In February 2023, he announced his retirement from all forms of cricket due to his new commitments in cricket administration and coaching.

 Early and personal life

 He was born to Mohammad Akmal Siddique, a senior cricket administrator, in a large family consisting of a sister and seven brothers, Kamran being the fourth of them, while two of his younger brothers, Adnan Akmal and Umar Akmal, are also professional cricketers, the former being a wicket-keeper batsman and the latter being a specialist batsman, as well as a part-time wicket-keeper.
 Pakistani batsman and former captain Babar Azam is also his first cousin.

 He is an alumnus of the Beaconhouse School System.

 He married the daughter of former Test cricketer Mohammad Ilyas in 2006 and lives with his wife and children.

 International career

 Kamran Akmal was a quick-scoring batsman and a wicket-keeper, who has achieved 6 centuries in Test cricket.
 However, his first century was vital – his 109 from the number eight position at Mohali, coming in with Pakistan in a lead of 39 against India in the first Test, ensured that the visitors could draw the match.
 His form against the touring England in 2005 made him one of the most important players in the team.
 Naturally, he is a batsman that plays lower down the order but has also opened in limited over formats.
 As an opener he has scored two back to back centuries in ODIs against England.
 Coming in lower down the order in Test matches, he played one memorable innings.
 He saved Pakistan from a score of 39/6, scoring a century, to a competitive 245 which helped Pakistan win the match and the series.

 His batting was highly productive in early 2006 as he scored seven international hundreds within the space of 6 months.
 Since his tour of England in Summer 2006 however his batting form dwindled and steadily become worse.
 His wicket-keeping also worsened and dropped many catches on both the England tour and on a tour to South Africa in early 2007.
 He then scored an international hundred in the Bangladeshi tour of Pakistan in 2008.
 He later moved to have some injuries and did not play for some days but later he was again brought into the team.